-Brown waste is made up of high carbon materials like paper, cardboard and straw.
-These will help feed the organisms living in your compost pile and help break things down.
+By ensuring you have enough carbon rich materials in your compost, you will help feed the organisms living in your compost pile who will in turn break things down.

 Step 5: Turn your compost

-The final step is to turn your compost to help your scraps break down faster.
+So, be sure to turn your compost to help your scraps break down faster.
 If you have a tumble-style bin, you simply need to spin the handle.
 For standalone bins, give it a mix with a compost turner or garden fork.
 Fortnightly is ideal but whenever you remember is better than never!

-Composting tips — know what’s good and what’s bad
+Beginner composting tips — know what’s good and what’s bad